-As of September 30, 2019, the Company had not commenced any operations.
-All activity for the period from September 26, 2018 (inception) through September 30, 2019 relates to the Company's formation, the initial public offering (the "Initial Public Offering"), which is described below, and identifying a target business for a Business Combination.
+As of June 30, 2020, the Company had not commenced any operations.
+All activity through June 30, 2020 relates to the Company's formation, the initial public offering (the "Initial Public Offering"), which is described below, and identifying a target business for an Initial Business Combination.
 The Company will not generate any operating revenues until after the completion of its Initial Business Combination, at the earliest.
-The Company will generate non-operating income in the form of interest income on cash and marketable securities from the proceeds derived from the Initial Public Offering.
+The Company generates non-operating income in the form of interest income on cash and marketable securities from the proceeds derived from the Initial Public Offering.

 Sponsor and Initial Public Offering